cosinekitty/sapphire/doc/Frolic.md

 ![Frolic](images/frolic.png)

-Frolic is a low frequency (and ultra-low frequency) chaotic oscillator.
+Frolic is a wide frequency band chaotic oscillator.
 It belongs to the family of [Sapphire chaos modules](SapphireChaosModules.md).

 ### Demo video